Xoneris/portfolio-astro/src/content/projects/50-helldivers-randomizer.md

 ---

 ## Short description
 A small tool I created for my friends and me.
 Helldivers 2 is an action videogame where you fight against giant bugs and evil robots in space.
 On every mission you can select a loadout to take with you.
-We wanted to challenge ourselfs and see how well we would do if our loadout was random.
+We wanted to challenge ourselfs and see how well we would do if our loadout was randomised.
 So I thought that be a good challenge for me.

 ## Learnings
 Second project I used React.
 I was able to deepen my understanding of React: